 The third eye chakra provides us with an insight to see both the inner and the outer world.
-It is the center of processing all that is happening within and around us.
+It is the centre of processing all that is happening within and around us.

 When this chakra is open, it means we have a good intuition.
 When this chakra is underactive, it means rigidity in our thinking.
 The awakening of Ajna enables us to open up to intuitive perception and intuitive sensibility.

-The Crown Chakra is violet in color and is symbolic of cosmic awareness and cosmic consciousness.
-The color violet denotes oneness and spirituality.
+The Crown Chakra is violet in colour and is symbolic of cosmic awareness and cosmic consciousness.
+The colour violet denotes oneness and spirituality.
 It is four fingerbreadths above the crown of the head.

 The energy of this chakra invites inner peace, deep trust, and liberation within us.
 When this chakra is open, we can touch the higher most consciousness and transcend all limitations.
 We become unprejudiced and it makes us aware of the world and ourselves.

 The blockage of the Sahasrara chakra means we are not aware of the spirituality and quite rigid in our thinking.
 A balanced Sahasrara chakra liberates the spirit and also keeps us rooted in the earth.

 Meditation helps in realising and rejuvenating the chakras in the body.
 Let Amayaan help you connect with meditation retreats to relax your mind, body and soul.